ankitbko/ankitbko.github.io/_drafts/IdentityServer4-on-Docker.md

 layout: post
 title: IdentityServer4 on Docker
 comments: true
-tags: [.net, docker, IdentityServer]
+tags: [.net core, docker, IdentityServer]
 ---

-With Microsoft supporting .net on Linux and docker supporting running containers on Windows, .net developers are on fire.
-Now you can develop and test on containers on Linux directly from Windows without having to switch OS.
+With Microsoft supporting .NET on Linux and docker supporting running containers on Windows, its a great time to be working on .NET stack.
+Now you can develop and test .NET code on containers directly from Windows without having to switch OS.

 ### What is IdentityServer?

-[IdentiityServer](https://github.com/identityserver) is an open source .net implementation of OpenId Connect protocol.
+[IdentityServer](https://github.com/identityserver) is an open source .NET implementation of OpenId Connect protocol.
 I have been following its development deeply since I came to know about it last year.
 IdentityServer4 is being developed completely on ASP.NET Core which means if built on .NET Core, it would work cross platform.

 *Note: While writing this article, IdentityServer4 is in Beta.
 Some features such as session management is not implemented yet.*

 Below I would detail on how to host IdentityServer4(IdSrv in short), a sample API which checks for access token and a simple javascript client in docker running on Windows.
-The code can be found [here](https://github.com/ankitbko/IdentityServer4.DockerSample).
+The code can be found in my [github repo](https://github.com/ankitbko/IdentityServer4.DockerSample).
 This repo is essentially a fork of [IdentityServer4 Samples](https://github.com/IdentityServer/IdentityServer4.Samples) with few changes where I have deleted other clients and changed some configurations URLs (more detail below).
 Lets get started.

 #### Get Docker

-Install Docker for windows by following [this](https://docs.docker.com/engine/installation/windows/).
+Install Docker Toolbox for Windows by following instructions [here](https://docs.docker.com/engine/installation/windows/).

 #### Create a Docker VM